Locally redundant storage (LRS): Low-cost data redundancy for Azure Storage

 - If your application stores data that can be easily reconstructed if data loss occurs, you may opt for LRS.

-- Some applications are restricted to replicating data only within a country due to data governance requirements.
-In some cases, the paired regions across which the data is replicated for GRS accounts may be in another country.
+- Some applications are restricted to replicating data only within a country/region due to data governance requirements.
+In some cases, the paired regions across which the data is replicated for GRS accounts may be in another country/region.
 For more information on paired regions, see Azure regions.